Norfolk software tool could be used in fight against coronavirus

 MORE: Coronavirus: Stephen Fry appeals ‘be friendly and kind’

-He said the system, which includes a video consultation tool, could ease the strain on GPs' surgeries at a time when they were coming under unprecedented pressure because of the coronavirus outbreak.
+He said the system, which will shortly include a video consultation tool, could ease the strain on GPs’ surgeries at a time when they were coming under unprecedented pressure because of the coronavirus outbreak.

 Mr Wong said the system could also be used to identify underlying issues such as mental health, which may be affecting a patient’s physical health.
 It can also field simple administration questions, which would free up medical professionals’ time.